alvacoder/dependaware/README.md

 # Dependaware
-### A github action that helps to send your Dependabot Alerts to Slack and Linear for Critical and High issues (PS: More integrations to be added).
+### A github action that helps to send your Dependabot Alerts to various project management tools for Critical and High issues (PS: More integrations to be added).
 ---

 Using Dependaware in your workflow is very easy , copy the example  workflow file and replace all the required tokens and values .
 Make sure to schedule the run  for every  7 days , as the action only alerts for new vulnerabilites that have occured in the last 7 days .
-This is done in order to prevent the action from creating duplicate tickets in Linear for the same vulnerabilites over and over.
+This is done in order to prevent the action from creating duplicate tickets for the same vulnerabilites over and over.